Netflix's upcoming period drama Bridgerton is going to be your new TV obsession

 If you never missed an episode of Downton Abbey, then we've got a sneaky feeling Netflix's upcoming period drama Bridgerton is going to become your new TV obsession when it drops on Christmas Day.
 Based on Julia Quinn's bestselling novels, this series unfolds in the "sexy, lavish and competitive world of Regency London high society," according to the streaming giant.

 It's got a pretty major ensemble cast that features the likes of Derry Girls star Nicola Coughlan, Silent Witness star Adjoa Andoh, W1A's Jonathan Bailey, Line of Duty's Polly Walker, Wolfblood's Ruby Barker and Vanity Fair's Claudia Jessie.
 Meanwhile, Julie Andrews will serve as the show narrator, Lady Whistledown.
-Bridgerton is also the first Netflix production for Grey's Anatomy creator (and all-round TV genius) Shonda Rhimes, who left US TV network ABC in 2017 after 15 years.
+Bridgerton is also the first Netflix production for Grey's Anatomy creator (and all-round TV genius) Shonda Rhimes, who left US TV network ABC in 2017 after 15 years to form her own Shondaland production company.

 Here's everything else we know about Netflix's Bridgerton...

 What is Netflix's Bridgerton about?

 The show is based on a series of historical romance novels written by Julia Quinn and focuses on, you guessed it, the Bridgerton family.